Degree: Master of Science (M.Sc.)

 New and constantly improved materials are both a prerequisite and an impuls for modern technologies.
 Thus, there is a growing demand in science and industry for specialists with a university education in this field.
 Fields of application are departments of research and development in companies, but also testing and research facilities.
 There is a rising need for professionals and experts in materials science in a wide range of sectors, including plastics, chemicals, electrical engineering, mechanical engineering, automotive, aerospace, alternative energies, microelectronics, medical technology and environmental protection.
 With a good master's degree from KIT, you can also aim for a doctorate at KIT.
 After that, you are able topursue a scientific career.

-• involvement in research projects
+• integration in research projects

 • high level of education

-• wide range of content
+• wide range of interdisciplinary courses

 • professional internship